368 (Metoprolol ER 100 mg)

 Pill imprint 368 has been identified as Metoprolol succinate extended-release 100 mg.

-Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; angina; heart attack (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; benign essential tremor; angina pectoris prophylaxis (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Metoprolol 100 mg is not subject to the Controlled Substances Act.
+Metoprolol 100 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 100 mg